hshah220/DataCleaning_ML_Projects/README.md

-This repository contains a collection of my machine learning and data cleaning projects, showcasing my expertise and skills in these domains.
-Each project focuses on different aspects of machine learning, ranging from classification and regression to clustering and data preprocessing.
+This directory contains a collection of my data cleaning projects, showcasing my expertise and skills.
+Each project focuses on different aspects of data cleaning.